Adobe-Consulting-Services/adobe-consulting-services.github.io/_acs-aem-commons/features/sling-model-injectors/tag-property/index.md

 Injections are available when adapting either a `Resource` or `SlingHttpServletRequest` object.

+Why not AEMObject for this purpose?
+Because we need to specify inheritance which is not possible with AEMObject.
+AemObject also does not provide a value method, which is needed to easily specify the property key.
+Also, AEMObject works on bindings / context, and this injection resolves from a property value.

 ## Example - inject a single Tag from component property "myTag"

     import com.adobe.acs.commons.models.injectors.annotation.TagProperty;